 Sam Ganzfried and Farzana Yusuf.
 Optimal Number of Choices in Rating Contexts. arXiv.
-Workshop and Conference Proceedings series of Journal of Machine Learning Research.
+Proceedings of Machine Learning Research, 2016, volume 58 (paper).
 Spotlight presentation at Workshop on Imperfect Decision Makers: Admitting Real-World Rationality at Conference on Neural Information Processing Systems (NIPS), 2016.
 INFORMS poster was finalist at the poster competition in 2016.
 See also slides from 2017 INFORMS presentation.
 Theory, simulations, and experimental results for the optimal number of choices to use from a small discrete set (which is used to approximate a large underlying choice set), with applications including online dating, paper reviewing, and exam grading.
 Counterintuitively, allowing more options is not always best, and fewer options is optimal surprisingly often.

 Sam Ganzfried and Qingyun Sun.
 2017.
 Bayesian Opponent Exploitation in Imperfect-Information Games.
 Version from AAAI 2018 Spring Symposium on Learning, Inference and Control of Multi-Agent Systems.
 Slides from presentation at 2016 UECE Lisbon Meetings in Game Theory and Applications.
 First exact algorithm for opponent exploitation in Bayesian setting in imperfect-information games using most natural prior model.

 Sam Ganzfried.
 2015.
 Reflections on the First Man vs. Machine No-Limit Texas Hold 'em Competition.
 SIGecom Exchanges, Volume 14.2.
 Feature article.
 Earlier version from 9/15.
 Slides from presentation at 2016 World Congress of the Game Theory Society (7/16) and slides/video (starting at 1:33) from presentation at 2016 New York Computer Science and Economics Day (1/16).
 See AI Magazine version above.
 Many of the weaknesses of Claudico and future directions for improvement are described in detail in this article, which were used subsequently to implement Libratus that defeated the strongest humans in two-player no-limit Texas hold 'em.